 Wrap-up#

-- Free tier is mature: Microsoft Clarity for unlimited traffic, Hotjar Free for 200k with surveys
+- Free tier — Microsoft Clarity (unlimited, long retention) vs. Hotjar Free (200k cap, surveys included)

 Combine the two layers and the optimization loop closes.